7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 This means the greeter at the airport with the Cabo Airport Shuttle sign can radio the driver to pick you up immediately, without relying on WiFi for What’s App (which sometimes goes down at the airport) or spotty cell service.

-The uniform for Cabo Airport Shuttle drivers consists of a dark green shirt and black pants – the greeter with the company sign wears the same uniform.
+Their drivers wear dark green shirts and black pants (the greeter with the company sign wears the same uniform).

-Drivers are courteous, and the vehicles are clean.
+They’re courteous (our driver was very pleasant), and the vehicles are clean.
 In fact, the black Escalade we rode in recently looked brand new.

 When settled in your vehicle, you’ll find complimentary chilled beer and water bottles waiting for you in a cooler.